Billingegroup/cookiecutter/README.md

 desired change in our package structure.

 1. In your `dev` folder, fork and clone the package that you are preparing for release
-4. cd into the top level directory of that project
+4. `cd` into the top level directory of that project
 2. `git pull upstream main` (make sure you are synchronized)
 3. Double check that no bug-fix etc. pull-requests are waiting to be merged.
 May as well get them merged before doing this.
 Check with Simon if not sure.
-5. run the cookiecutter `cookiecutter https://github.com/billingegroup/cookiecutter`
+5. Run the cookiecutter `cookiecutter https://github.com/billingegroup/cookiecutter`
 6. Answer the questions as:
    1. (May occur if it is not the first time you have installed) Is it okay to delete: (y)
    2. github_org: diffpy (if diffpy project) or billingegroup